idiap/bob/doc/Installation.rst

 ======================

-If you are just willing to use |project| existing resources in your scripts, the easiest way to pick one of the available installation methods bellow.
+If you are just willing to use |project| existing resources in your scripts, the easiest way to pick one of the available installation methods below.
 Otherwise, if they fail or don't match your development requirements, you must compile |project| yourself as explained at :doc:`Compilation`.